Debbi Morgan

-Deborah Ann "Debbi" Morgan (Note: Morgan's year of birth is disputed.
+Deborah Ann "Debbi" Morgan (born September 20, 1951 or 1956) (Note: Morgan's year of birth is disputed.
 Many sources claim her full birth date as September 20, 1956.
-An article from People dated November 24, 1997, stated that Morgan was 46 years old at the time (which would indicate a birth year of 1950 or 1951).) is an American film and television actress.
-Morgan has appeared in a number of film and TV productions, and may be best known for the role of Angie Baxter–Hubbard on the ABC soap opera All My Children.
+However, the Associated Press says she turned 74 in September of 2025.
+And an article from People which was published in November 1997, stated that Morgan was 46 years old at the time.
+Both indicate a 1951 birth year.) is an American film and television actress.
+She is best known for her portrayal of Angie Baxter-Hubbard on the ABC soap opera All My Children, for which she became the first African American to win the Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series in 1989.

-Morgan was the first African American to win the Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series for her performance as Angie in 1989.
-She is also known for her role as the Seer in the fourth and fifth seasons of Charmed.
+She also appeared as the Seer in the fourth and fifth seasons of Charmed.
 In film, her performance as Mozelle Batiste-Delacroix in Eve's Bayou (1997) earned critical acclaim and the Independent Spirit Award for Best Supporting Female.
 More recently she played a recurring role as Estelle Green in the starz crime drama series Power and its spinoff Power Book II: Ghost from 2014 to 2021, and also co-starred in the Fox drama series Our Kind of People.

 Early life

-Morgan was born in Dunn, North Carolina, the daughter of Lora, a teacher, and George Morgan Jr., a butcher.
+Morgan was born in Dunn, North Carolina.
+The daughter of Lora, a teacher, and George Morgan Jr., a butcher.
 She has a younger sister, Terry.
 The family relocated to the Bronx when Morgan was still a child.
 In a 1997 interview with People, Morgan revealed that her father was an abusive alcoholic.
 While he never physically harmed his daughters, Morgan recalled her mother running from her father often.
 Her father died of leukemia in 1975.
 Morgan graduated from Aquinas High School.